All articles

 2. UI Components

 Give AI a description of a component and it produces clean JSX.
 "A card component with a title, description, and action button.
 Use Tailwind and shadcn/ui patterns."
-The output is production-ready 80% of the time.
+The output is a strong starting point 80% of the time - I review it, adjust it, and make it mine.

-AI writes test cases faster than I do.
-Give it a function and it generates edge cases I wouldn't have thought of.
-The tests aren't perfect, but they're a solid starting point.
+AI generates test cases quickly.
+Give it a function and it surfaces edge cases worth testing.
+The tests aren't always complete, but they're a useful starting point that I build on.

 Use AI to generate the first draft of tests, then review and add the edge cases it missed.
-This is 3x faster than writing tests from scratch.
+This is significantly faster than writing tests from scratch but the review step is non-negotiable.

 1. Complex Business Logic

-Never trust AI-generated payment logic without manual review.
-Stripe edge cases, webhook idempotency, failed payment retries AI misses these consistently.
+Never trust AI-generated payment logic without thorough manual review.
+Stripe edge cases, webhook idempotency, failed payment retries - these require a developer who understands the domain, not just the syntax.

-AI writes code that works, not code that's fast.
-It doesn't know your database indexes, your query patterns, or your scale requirements.
-I've seen AI generate N+1 queries, missing indexes, and inefficient algorithms that would break at scale.
+AI tools produce code that works, not code that's optimal.
+They don't know your database indexes, your query patterns, or your scale requirements.
+I've caught AI-generated N+1 queries, missing indexes, and inefficient algorithms that would cause real problems at scale.

 3. Security

-Treat AI-generated code like code from a junior developer who's never shipped to production.
+Review AI-generated code the same way you'd review a pull request from a capable junior developer.
 It works in the happy path.
-You need to add the error handling, security, and edge cases.
+You need to add the error handling, security hardening, and edge case coverage.

 Cursor (Primary Editor)

 Cursor is VS Code with AI built in.
-The killer feature: Cmd+K to edit code inline with natural language.
+The most useful feature: Cmd+K to edit code inline with natural language.
 "Add error handling to this function."
 "Refactor this to use async/await."
-It works 70% of the time without edits.
+It works well for targeted, specific edits where I know exactly what I want.

 GitHub Copilot (Autocomplete)

-Copilot is best for autocomplete, not generation.
+Best for autocomplete, not generation.
 It predicts the next line based on context.
-For repetitive code (like mapping over arrays or writing similar functions), it's perfect.
-For novel logic, it's hit or miss.
+For repetitive code patterns, it's a genuine time-saver.
+For novel logic, it's a starting point that needs careful review.

-Use AI for the first draft, not the final draft.
-Generate code with AI, then refactor it like you would code from a junior developer.
+Use AI tools for the first draft, not the final product.
+Generate with AI, then review and refine it the same way you would any code you're responsible for shipping.

 The Workflow That Works

-1. Plan the feature manually.
+1. Plan the feature yourself.
 Write the user flow, the database schema, the API contracts.
-Don't let AI do this it doesn't understand your product.
+This requires product understanding that AI tools don't have.

-2. Use AI for implementation.
+2. Use AI tools for implementation drafts.
 Generate the boilerplate, the CRUD operations, the UI components.
-This is where AI shines.
+This is where the efficiency gains are real.

 3. Review every line.
-Treat AI output like a pull request from a junior developer.
+Treat AI output like a pull request.
 Check for security issues, performance problems, and edge cases.
+You're responsible for what ships.

 4. Test manually.
 AI-generated code works in the happy path.
 You need to test the edge cases yourself.

 5. Refactor.
-AI code is rarely optimal.
+AI output is rarely optimal.
 Refactor for readability, performance, and maintainability.

-The developers who win in 2026 are the ones who use AI for the boring parts and focus their energy on the parts that matter: architecture, business logic, and user experience.
-AI handles the how.
-You still need to figure out the what and the why.
+The developers who get the most out of AI tools in 2026 are the ones who use them for the repetitive parts and apply their own judgment to the parts that matter: architecture, security, business logic, and user experience.

-Want a SaaS built by a developer who knows when to use AI and when not to?
+Want a SaaS built by a developer who uses AI tools for efficiency - not as a substitute for engineering?
 Book a call.

 Share: